-Basic Introduction to Dark of Anhua
+Basic Introduction to Dark Tea of Anhua

 Dark Tea of Anhua is a specialty product of Anhua County, Yiyang City, Hunan Province.
 It is considered the progenitor of Chinese dark tea and was recorded in historical documents as “Qujiang Thin Slice” during the Tang Dynasty (856).
 It was once listed as a tribute to the imperial court and officially produced as Dark Tea of Anhua in the third year of the Jiajing period of the Ming Dynasty (1524).
 By the end of the 16th century, Dark Tea of Anhua had taken the leading position in China and was designated as an official tea during the Wanli period, with large quantities exported to the northwest.

-Dark Tea of Anhua is one of the six basic types of tea and belongs to the category of post-.
+Dark Tea of Anhua is one of the six basic types of tea and belongs to the category of post-Fermented tea.
 Its main products include Fu brick, Hei brick, Hua brick, Qing brick, Xiangjian, etc. In ancient times, some of it was sold domestically in Shanxi, Shaanxi, Gansu, Suiyuan, Ningxia, Xinjiang, Tibet, and Mongolia, while some was processed and compressed into bricks.
 Apart from being sold domestically in northwest China, it was also exported to the Soviet Union and was specifically referred to as “Brick Tea.”

 Dark Tea of Anhua is named after Anhua County in Hunan.
 As the poem by Tao Shu states, “This is due to the unique local conditions and not due to artificial skill.”
 Anhua was known as Meishan in ancient times, located in the central-northern part of Hunan on the northern slope of the Xuefeng Mountain Range and along the middle reaches of the Zi River.
 It is a mountainous area where “eight parts are mountains, half part water, and half part farmland, and one part is dry land and manors.”
 During the Song Dynasty when the county was established, tea plants were already “growing naturally on cliffs and beside water.”
 The region is situated near the mysterious latitude of 30°N and the golden ratio point of the Earth's north-south axis.
 Anhua has a landscape characterized by continuous mountain ranges, scattered hills, terraces, and plains, with strong topographical dissection and well-developed streams and water systems.
 The soil in the tea gardens is predominantly acidic or weakly acidic, rich in nitrogen, potassium, and other organic matter.
 Anhua County is located in a subtropical monsoon climate zone with distinct seasons, abundant rainfall, and short cold periods, allowing for a tea growth period of over 7 months.